paul-sud/demo-pipeline/kubeflow/kubeflow.md

 This can take quite some time due to the number of containers.
 You can check the status of the pods with `kubectl get pods -n kubeflow`.
 Once they are ready, launch and go to the UI.

-Note: with Kubernetes 1.18, I experience errors starting the `cache-deployer-deployment` pod and it enters `CrashLoopBackOff` .
-I would recommend using 1.17 or lower.

 ## Running pipelines

 4. From the UI, run one of the examples to verify that the install is working.